 Larger development projects, such as residential subdivisions and multifamily housing complexes, may be subject to the California Environmental Quality Act (CEQA) and require the preparation of an environmental document (i.e., environmental impact report, negative declaration) before a project can be approved.
 Smaller projects also may be subject to the CEQA process if special environmental circumstances are found.
 The requirement to prepare an environmental document can substantially lengthen the development review process, sometimes taking up to one year to obtain project approval if an environmental impact report must be prepared.
 State environmental law mandates much of the time required in the environmental review process.
 Also, the environmental review process requires public participation.
 This typically includes a public review period for environmental documents and at least one public hearing for certification of the environmental documents, which can add time to the process.
+Once a project is fully entitled it usually take between one and nine months before building permits are requested.

 The Lassen County Zoning Ordinance provides for a design review process (Zoning Ordinance Chapter 18.118).
 As applicable to residential development, design review is required for projects in the R-3 districts, C-T districts, and Design (-D) Combining Districts.
 It also may "be required as a condition of use permits or planned development permits or as a method to implement standards in the general plan, an area plan or a specific plan or as otherwise deemed necessary."
+There is an appeal process for design review decisions.
+Design review decisions made by the Planning Commission are appealable to the Board of Supervisors.